Easy Hummus (Better than Store-Bought)

 For the creamiest, smoothest hummus, we add tahini and lemon juice first to our food processor.

-After a minute of being whirled, whipped, and creamed in the food processor, it turns into the paste you see in the following image.
+After a minute of being whirled, whipped, and creamed in the food processor, it turns into the paste you see in the next photo.
 It’s lighter in color and much thicker.

 Making hummus - Here's what the lemon and tahini looks like after a minute of processing.

-I use cold water in the video, but aquafaba works incredibly well, too.
+I use cold water, but aquafaba (chickpea liquid) works incredibly well, too.
+If you want to learn more about it, here’s our ultimate guide to aquafaba.
 Some of our readers have also suggested using ice cubes instead of the water.

 What our extra smooth hummus looks like after processing all the ingredients.